Blue Ridge Electrical

 1. Legal penalties and fines from SafeWork NSW

-2. Liability for tenant injuries resulting from electrical faults
+2. Liability for tenant injuries from electrical faults

-3. Insurance complications if claims arise from non-compliant electrical systems
+3. Insurance complications if claims arise from non-compliant systems

 4. Reputational damage that affects your ability to attract quality tenants

-On the flip side, maintaining electrical safety protects your tenants, preserves your property value, and gives you peace of mind.
-It’s an investment in responsible property management that pays dividends in tenant retention and reduced risk.
+Maintaining electrical safety protects your tenants and preserves your property value.
+It is an investment in responsible property management.
+The dividends come in tenant retention and reduced risk.

 Essential NSW Electrical Compliance Requirements

-Under the Residential Tenancies Act 2010 (NSW) and guidance from NSW Fair Trading, landlords must ensure rental properties are maintained in a reasonable state of repair, including electrical systems and safety devices.
+The Residential Tenancies Act 2010 (NSW) and NSW Fair Trading guidance set the rules.
+Landlords must keep rental properties in a reasonable state of repair.
+This includes electrical systems and safety devices.

 NSW legislation sets clear standards for rental property electrical safety.
 As a landlord in Tweed Heads, you must ensure:

-1. Safety Switches (RCDs) Every rental property must have at least one working safety switch (Residual Current Device) installed.
-These life-saving devices detect electrical faults and cut power within milliseconds, preventing electric shocks and potential electrocution.
-The property condition report at the start of each tenancy must document whether safety switches are present and working.
+1. Safety Switches (RCDs) Every rental property needs at least one working safety switch (Residual Current Device).
+These life-saving devices detect electrical faults and cut power within milliseconds.
+The result is shock and electrocution prevention.
+The condition report at the start of each tenancy must document whether safety switches are present and working.

-2. Property Condition Reports Before a tenant moves in, your condition report should detail the state of all visible electrical components, including power points, switches, lighting, and any exposed wiring.
-Document any loose or damaged outlet sockets, sparking power points, or other electrical hazards.
-Both landlord and tenant should test the safety switch to confirm it’s functioning correctly.
+2. Property Condition Reports Before a tenant moves in, your condition report should detail the state of all visible electrical components.
+Power points, switches, lighting, and any exposed wiring all need documentation.
+Note any loose or damaged outlet sockets, sparking power points, or other hazards.
+Both landlord and tenant should test the safety switch.

-3. Urgent Electrical Repairs If a safety switch becomes faulty or detects an electrical fault during a tenancy, this constitutes an urgent repair.
-Landlords must arrange for a licensed electrician to address the issue within a reasonable timeframe, typically within 24 to 48 hours depending on the severity.
+3. Urgent Electrical Repairs A faulty safety switch during a tenancy is an urgent repair.
+Landlords must arrange for a licensed electrician within a reasonable timeframe.
+Typically that is 24 to 48 hours depending on severity.

 Electrical Safety Tips for Australian Homeowners